-Russia threatens to scuttle talks with U.S. if there is no swift acceptance to its security demands
+Russia threatens to scuttle talks with U.S. if there is no swift acceptance of its security demands

 Peskov said the manner in which the talks were held was positive, “open, substantive and direct.”

-“It would be naive to think that one round of negotiations can bring comprehensive results.”
+“It would be naive to think that one round of negotiations can bring comprehensive results,” he said.
 But he warned that Russia would “not accept an endless stalling of this process,” even if Moscow had not set down any deadline.

 “A few more rounds are ahead, and they will give a clearer idea as to where we stand with the Americans,” Peskov said.
-Interfax reported that U.S. officials had agreed to give a written response to Russia’s demands within a week, citing an unnamed source close to the Russia delegation.
+Interfax reported that U.S. officials had agreed to give a written response to Russia’s demands within a week, citing an unnamed source close to the Russian delegation.

 Peskov described a New York Times report two days before Monday’s meeting, outlining plans for sweeping Western sanctions against Russia if it attacks Ukraine, as “a large-scale information attack.”